 Yes, you can.
-However, hummus is best made fresh, or 1-2 days in the fridge.
+However, in the fridge, hummus is best made fresh for 1-2 days.
 This hummus thaws well, especially if you use it as a spread for sandwiches.

 Use leftover beet hummus in your sandwiches, or add a healthy dollop on a salad for an extra protein portion and added flavor.

-You might have to use a drizzle of olive oil to bring it back to life after some days in the fridge or freezer.
+You might have to use a drizzle of olive oil to bring it back to life in the fridge or freezer after some days.

-Beetroot juice is the perfect pre and post-workout drink
+Beetroot and celery juice or this fantastic pre-workout smoothie is the perfect pre- and post-workout juice.

 Lemon Beet Hummus Recipe